 These seizures take the form of a blank, unresponsive stare lasting a few seconds.

 Description: An abrupt, blank stare, lasting only a few seconds.
 Most common in children.
 May be accompanied by rapid blinking and/or chewing movements in the mouth.
 Person is unaware of surroundings during the seizure, but quickly return to full awareness once the seizure has stopped.
 May result in learning difficulties if not recognized and treated.

 What it is not: Daydreaming, lack of attention or deliberate ignorance of adult instructions

 III.
 (Partial) Focal Onset Aware Seizures (Previously called Simple Partial Seizures)

 Partial seizures produce involuntary movements of the arm or leg, distorted sensations or a period of automatic movement in which awareness is not lost or altered.

 Description: Jerking may begin in one area of the body, arm, leg or face.
 The jerking can’t be stopped, but the patient remains awake and aware.
 Jerking may proceed from one area of the body to another and sometimes spread to become a convulsive seizure.
 During a partial sensory seizure, the person experiences a distorted environment.
 They may see or hear things that aren’t there; they may feel unexplained fear, sadness, anger or joy.
 They may have nausea, experience odd smells or have a generally “funny feeling.”
 Partial sensory seizures may not be obvious to an onlooker.

 What it is not: Acting out, bizarre behavior, hysteria, mental illness, psychosomatic illness, or a mystical experience.

 IV.
-(Partial) Complex Partial Seizures (Previously called Temporal Lobe Seizures)
+(Partial) Focal Onset Impaired Awareness Seizures (Previously called Complex Partial Seizures or Temporal Lobe Seizures)